axibase/atsd/rule-engine/holiday-calendar.md

 !tomorrow.is_workday('kor')
 ```

-> The functions will raise an error of no dates are found in the specified calendar for the given year.
+> The function raises an error if no dates are found in the specified calendar for the given year.
 Update the calendar by adding dates to resolve the problem.

 ### SQL Queries